sighupio/fury-kubernetes-aws/katalog/node-termination-handler/MAINTENANCE.md

 What was changed:

-- Removed unnecessary helm tags from the manifests and replaced with `app: aws-node-termination-handler` when applicable.
+- Removed unnecessary helm tags from the manifests and replaced with `app: aws-node-termination-handler` when applicable to maintain compatibility with older aws-node-termination-handler package versions.
 - Changed the image in the manifest as `aws-node-termination-handler`, since the image is managed on the kustomization.yaml file
+- Removed PodSecurityPolicy from the generated manifest